Your Guide to Volunteering at RPBO

 Field work is the most widely recognized and iconic volunteer role at RPBO for sure - and the birds absolutely deserve the rep!
 The realities of field work however, are more complex and varied.

 Volunteering at field work can be a deeply rewarding and educational experience - but it’s important to ensure it’s the right fit for you.
-Here are a few key considerations to help you decide if this opportunity aligns with your interests, availability, and lifestyle.
+Here are a few key considerations to help you decide if this opportunity aligns with your skills, availability, and lifestyle.

-Volunteers are expected to arrange their own transportation to any Field shift or Community event they apply for, as public transit is often not a practical option.
+Personal Transportation is Required: Volunteers are expected to arrange their own transportation to any Field shift or Community event they apply for, as public transit is often not a practical option.
 Reliable access to a personal vehicle is strongly recommended.
 Community outreach events occur throughout the city, often outside regular bus routes.
 Our banding station is located in a remote area of Metchosin, where public transportation is not available during operating hours.

 Volunteer Applicant Evaluation